The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 7. Comfort

 Comfort adds to the list of benefits of these high-end bathtubs, depending on the model you purchase.
-For instance, a classic clawfoot tub suits women with petite bottoms, while an acrylic modern soaking tub for two may provide you with the space and shape you want.
+For instance, a classic clawfoot tub might be most comfortable for some, while an acrylic modern soaking tub for two may provide others with the space and shape you want.

 8. Easy to Replace